GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 ### Intentionally generate reports

+When setting up the Reporting API, you'll likely need to intentionally violate your policies in order to check if reports are generated and sent as expected.
+To
-When debugging, you may want to intentionally violate your policies in order to receive reports.
-To see example code that violates policies and does other bad things that will generate reports of all types, check out the [demo](#demo-and-code).
+see example code that violates policies and does other bad things that will generate reports of all types, check out the [demo](#demo-and-code).